Professional Spa Care Products

 The practice of soaking in a hot tub is centuries old!
-Through the ages, the Romans, Japanese and many other cultures have realized its benefits to body and mind.
+Through the ages, the Romans, Japanese and many other cultures have realised its benefits to body and mind.
 A hot soak relaxes tired muscles, promotes circulation, helps relieve mental stress and is fun.
-But spa maintenance is important-and relatively easy-as long as you know what to do.
+But spa maintenance is important-and relatively easy-as long as you know what to do

 There are 6 necessities of spa care and maintenance:

 Proper circulation will prevent bacteria and other contaminants becoming problems.
 Run your spa’s circulation system every day and make sure it is always in good working order.
 When SpaGuard products are properly circulated they perform their jobs, keeping the water inviting and ready for our soaking pleasure.